AloneMonkey/cydiarepo/README.md

-# cydiarepo
-This is a cydia repo created on github
+create cydia repo on github